ICTU/quality-time/docs/src/software.md

 If the `type` is `multiple_choice` the possible `values` need to be specified.
 Also, an `api_values` mapping can specify how the values map to the values used in the API of the source.

 The `validate_on` field specifies that the parameter needs to be validated when the parameters in the list change.
-This can be used to specify that e.g. a url parameter must be validated when the user changes the password parameter.
+This can be used to specify that e.g. a URL parameter must be validated when the user changes the password parameter.

 ##### Entities